 By guest blogger Ameet Patel, Enterprise Angel Investor & Advisor (Avi, BigID, Guardicore, Instana, LeanIX, Snyk & more)

-This summer, Instana raised a $30M Series C round of financing led by Meritech with follow on participation from Accel and myself, one of the early seed investors.
+When Instana raised a $30M Series C round of financing led by Meritech, both Accel and myself, one of the early seed investors, participated in the round.
 I thought it would be interesting to share the investor’s viewpoint, from the diligence process, of the evolving DevOps tooling marketplace – to help business practitioners and DevOps professionals understand why we continue to be bullish about the next generation of application management.

 In brief, we invested in Instana because we believe that the team, product and underlying technology are well positioned to be the market leader in a new generation of APM (APM 3.0) tooling specifically built for cloud-native technologies and DevOps development techniques.
 So that you can index to the part most intriguing to you, this post is segmented as follows: